Get a Free Case Review - (803) 471-4188

 We want our loved ones to enjoy their golden years in safety and good health.
 If someone is being neglected or abused, the resident or family members need to report the alleged neglect to authorities and may need to involve a nursing home negligence lawyer.

-We have laws in the US and in South Carolina to protect senior adults and nursing home residents and to investigate any reports of abuse.
+We have laws in the U.S. and South Carolina to protect senior adults and nursing home residents and to investigate any reports of abuse.

 If you suspect that your loved one has suffered from nursing home neglect or abuse, don’t ignore it.
 You have the power to help protect your loved one by contacting: